-The Group performs impairment assessment under expected credit loss ("ECL") model on financial assets (including trade, bill and loan receivables, deposits and other receivables, restricted bank deposits and cash and cash equivalents).
+The Group performs impairment assessment under expected credit loss ("ECL") model on financial assets (including trade, bill and loan receivables, amount due from a related company, deposits and other receivables and cash and cash equivalents).
 The amount of ECL is updated at the end of each reporting period to reflect changes in credit risk since initial recognition.